phax/peppol-commons/README.md

 The Peppol SMP specification 1.2.0, mandatory per 1.5.2022, is supported since v8.7.3.

 I also provide an OSS [phoss SMP server](https://github.com/phax/phoss-smp) with a nice management GUI.

+## peppol-directory-businesscard

+This project holds the different versions of the Peppol Directory Business Card data model, as well as one generic model.

 ### Configuration